 Depending on the person, the level of abuse, drug use history, and mental health history, the withdrawal symptoms can range from mild to very severe.
 This makes it all the more important to undergo prescription drug detox in a facility with medical professionals that will make sure you are safe and comfortable.

 In addition, medically assisted detox doesn’t have to take place in a cold, hospital environment.
-Briarwood Detox Center is at a convenient location that is designed to make you feel at home while you are here completing your program.
+Briarwood Detox Center is at convenient locations that are designed to make you feel at home while you are here completing your program.
 You’ll have a furnished, semi-private room in which to rest, modern living areas with plenty of seating for relaxing, and chef-prepared meals throughout your stay.

 Managing Prescription Drug Withdrawal Symptoms